Ann Atwater: Operation Breakthrough

-Gradually Atwater became a leader among the participants in Operation Breakthrough meetings.
-She began to represent poor people with housing problems, and would go door-to-door telling others of her own previous housing problems and how she was able to resolve them.
-She became an expert on housing policies; she copied and handed out welfare regulation manuals so that people could learn their rights, such as asking landlords to fix substandard conditions.
-Atwater mobilized poor Black people in Durham to help them stand up for themselves.
-Her goal was to teach the people the necessary skills to survive.
+Gradually, Atwater became a leader among participants in the Operation Breakthrough meetings.
+She began representing poor people with housing problems and went door-to-door, sharing her own experiences and explaining how she had resolved her own previous housing problems.
+She became an expert on housing policies, copying and distributing welfare regulation manuals so that people could learn their rights, including the right to demand that landlords repair substandard conditions.
+Atwater mobilized poor Black residents in Durham, helping them stand up for themselves.
+Her goal was to equip people with the skills they needed to survive and thrive.